oslabs-beta/franzView/README.md

 ### When you're ready to use FranzView

-1. Start the server
+1. Start the server:

 ```
 npm start
 ```

 2. FranzView defaults to running on port 3000.
-So simply go to http://localhost:3000, and voila view your metrics and start managing your Kafka cluster!
+So simply go to http://localhost:3000, and voila!
+You can view your metrics and start managing your Kafka cluster!

 ## Contributors